-Have you been contacted by Radius Global Solutions, or have you discovered a collection account from the company on your credit report?
+Have you been contacted by Radius Global Solutions, LLC, or have you discovered a collection account from the company on your credit report?

 Even if the debt isn’t legitimately yours, ignoring it has the potential to make it yours by default.

 You’ll need to face the situation head-on, and take whatever steps are necessary to delete the collection account from your credit report to save your credit score and make Radius Global Solutions stop contacting you for payment of the obligation.

 Who is Radius Global Solutions?

 Based in Edina, Minnesota, Radius Global Solutions is a debt collection company that has been in business since 1982.

 With 14 offices and more than 3,700 full-time employees both within and out of the United States, Radius Global Solutions is one of the larger debt collectors in the collection agency space.

-Radius Global Solutions has a Better Business Bureau rating of “A+”, which is the highest rating BBB provides, on a scale of A+ to F.
+Radius Global Solutions has a Better Business Bureau rating of “A+”, which is the highest rating BBB.org provides, on a scale of A+ to F.

 However, it has over 1,000 complaints lodged with the Consumer Financial Protection Bureau (CFPB).